 With a simple blood test, troponin is measured as soon as the person arrives at A&E with a suspected heart attack, and again three hours later.
 Measuring troponin levels is one of the most commonly used tests in diagnosing heart attacks and has been used by medical professionals for many years.

 Professor Nicholas Mills, a BHF Senior Research Fellow at the University of Edinburgh, led a study in 2015 using a higher sensitivity troponin test that’s able to detect lower amounts of this protein in the blood of heart attack patients.
-Using this improved test, his team found they could lower the threshold of troponin levels used to help diagnose a heart attack in women.
-This means that using the new test, 1 in 5 women are diagnosed as having a heart attack compared with the standard test, where just 1 in 10 women are diagnosed.
+Using this improved test, his team found they could lower the threshold of troponin levels used to help diagnose a heart attack in women, resulting in twice as many women being diagnosed with a heart attack compared to the standard test.

 More work to do

-Over the last 50 years, we’ve made incredible progress in diagnosing and treating heart attacks.
+We’ve made incredible progress in diagnosing and treating heart attacks.
 But there’s still a great deal of work to be done.
-Despite enormous advances, 3 in 10 people in the UK don’t survive a heart attack.
+Despite enormous advances, each year thousands of people in the UK don’t survive a heart attack.
 We’re working hard to change this, but need your support to continue our life-saving research.

 Read more about our ongoing work